 The bus pulls back onto the highway and picks up speed.
 Wayne alone stares through the back window at the tree as the twister sweeps past and plucks it from the ground like a weed.

-Violet notices something different about Wayne as he snaps his gaze around to the front of the bus.
+Violet notices something different about Wayne as he snaps his gaze around to the front of the bus and shakes his head in disbelief.